 Mutual Materials is the leading manufacturer and retailer of permeable pavers in the Pacific Northwest.
-With 16 branches throughout Washington, Oregon, Idaho, and Montana our permeable pavers are available to you.
+With 16 branches throughout Washington, Oregon, Idaho, and Montana, our permeable pavers are available to you.
 We have a variety of permeable pavers that cater to both residential and commercial applications.
-And once you have decided you want to move forward with your permeable paver project, you have a variety of looks you can chose from.
-Our most popular product for homeowners and builders is Eco-Priora because it comes in two sizes, a 4” x 8” unit and an 8” x 8” unit.
+Once you have decided you want to move forward with your permeable paver project, you have a variety of looks you can chose from.
+Our most popular product for homeowners and builders is Eco-Priora because it comes in two sizes: 4” x 8” and 8” x 8” units.

 If you are interested in a turf grid paver instead of permeable pavers, you can go with TurfStone.
-This is a popular option for homeowners looking to control erosion or create a simple parking strip.
+This is a popular option for homeowners looking to control erosion or create a simple parking strip for their landscape.
 This open cell grid paver provides structural integrity while allowing grass to grow through the grid giving your project the green look of grass.

 Both of these permeable paver lines will work in commercial applications as well.
-However, in commercial projects like; parking lots, manufacturing plants, streets, military installations, and industrial parks, where the area can be significantly larger, project owners typically opt for EcoLoc, Eco-Stone, or our Permeable Holland Herringbone 8 cm, which can be installed mechanically.
-This installation technique involves the use of a machine that takes an entire layer of permeable pavers from a pallet and lays it at once, reducing the time it takes to install.
+However, in commercial projects like parking lots, manufacturing plants, streets, military installations, and industrial parks where the area can be significantly larger, project owners typically opt for EcoLoc, Eco-Stone, or our Permeable Holland Herringbone 8 cm, which can be installed mechanically.
+The Permeable Holland Herringbone installation technique involves the use of a machine that takes an entire layer of permeable pavers from a pallet and lays it at once, reducing the time it takes to install.
 This would be handled by a professional who is trained on how to operate the machinery.
 Check out this video from the Interlocking Concrete Pavement Institute (ICPI) to see how a mechanical installation of permeable pavers works.

 Can I Install Permeable Pavers Myself?